Schynam/Cyclistic-Case-Study/README.md

 ![image](https://github.com/user-attachments/assets/31cc9552-b4c8-43f3-84a2-e3b4d85301df)

-Above we see the top ten (10) locations in the list for both the pickup and return of the bikes.
+Above, we see the top ten (10) locations in the list for both the pickup and return of the bikes.
 It appears that majority of casual riders prefer a specific location (Streeter Dr & Grand Ave) to pick up and return their bikes.

 Share